odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/reordering_rules.rst

 ===============

 .. important::
-   Ensure :doc:`lead times <../../shipping_receiving/advanced_operations_shipping/scheduled_dates>`
-   are understood before proceeding with this section.
+   Ensure :doc:`lead times <lead_times>` are understood before proceeding with this section.

 When :ref:`manual reordering rules <inventory/product_management/manual-rr>` are assigned to a product, *visibility days* make the product appear on the replenishment dashboard